notnotnotswipez/Marrow-ExtendedSDK-MAINTAINED/README.md

 Begin installing the MarrowSDK by following the original instructions at https://github.com/StressLevelZero/MarrowSDK/wiki/ProjectSetup.

 > [!IMPORTANT]
-> DO NOT INSTALL THE SLZ MARROWSDK PACKAGE AFTER ADDING THE SCOPED REGISTRY
+> DO NOT INSTALL THE SLZ MARROWSDK PACKAGE OR THE BACKLOT PACKAGE AFTER ADDING THE SCOPED REGISTRY

 > [!IMPORTANT]
 > IF UPDATING, MAKE SURE TO DELETE Marrow-ExtendedSDK-Maintained-main COMPLETELY FROM YOUR ASSETS FOLDER BEFORE DOWNLOADING THE NEW CODE DROPDOWN